Learning Multi-layer Graphs and a Common Representation for Clustering: Numerical experiments

-To generate synthetic data, we construct a 3-layer graph, as shown in Fig.~\ref{fig:synthetic}(a).
+We first curate a synthetic dataset to illustrate the merit of the proposed method through a pedagogical approach.
+We construct a 3-layer graph, as shown in Fig.~\ref{fig:synthetic}(a).
 Each of the graph layers consists of $N=100$ nodes with an equal number of samples from four classes, indicated by different colors.
-We generate data $\mX_m \in \mathbb{R}^{100 \times 15}$, $m=1,2,3$ by taking the eigenvectors corresponding to the 15 smallest eigenvalues of the individual graph Laplacian matrices and corrupting it with zero-mean additive white Gaussian noise of variance 0.01.
 The graph layers are so constructed that they carry complementary information that none of the individual graphs provide.
+Each layer has a different class of nodes disconnected from the rest of the nodes that have inter-class connections.
 The denser within-class connections than the inter-class connections present in all the views convey that the nodes with different colors belong to different classes.
-The estimated graphs layers with $K$-components from the proposed method \texttt{RMGL} is shown in Fig.~\ref{fig:synthetic}(b).
-From Fig.~\ref{fig:synthetic}(c), we can see that the embeddings obtained using the three estimated graph layers using \texttt{GL-SigRep} fail to incorporate this information.
+We generate data $\mX_m \in \mathbb{R}^{100 \times 15}$, $m=1,2,3$ by taking the eigenvectors corresponding to the 15 smallest eigenvalues of the individual graph Laplacian matrices and corrupting it with zero-mean additive white Gaussian noise of variance 0.01.
+The estimated graph layers with $K$-components from the proposed method \texttt{RMGL} are shown in Fig.~\ref{fig:synthetic}(b).
+From Fig.~\ref{fig:synthetic}(c), we can see that the embeddings obtained using the three estimated graph layers using \texttt{GL-SigRep} fail to incorporate the combined information from different views.
 In contrast, \texttt{RMGL} assigns the same node representations to the points belonging to one class and hence are better clustered by our proposed method than the representations obtained using \texttt{SC-GED}, \texttt{SC-ML}, and \texttt{GD-MCCA}.

-The real datasets that we test on are UCI hand-written digits~\cite{duin1998uci} and COIL-20~\cite{nane1996columbia} datasets.
+\texttt{RMGL}'s performance on the real datasets, UCI hand-written digits~\cite{duin1998uci} and COIL-20~\cite{nane1996columbia}, shows its merit more accurately.
 The UCI dataset consists of 200 instances of images of the 10 digits 0 to 9.
 We consider six different views of this data as in~\cite{GMCCA} with $N= 2000$, $D_1 = 216$, $D_2 =76$, $D_3 = 64$, $D_4 = 6$, $D_5 = 240$, and $D_6 = 47$.
 The COIL-20 dataset is an image dataset consisting of 20 classes of objects with 72 images of each object captured at different angles.
 We construct three views of this data related to the local binary pattern, histogram of oriented gradients, and pixel values of resized images with $N= 1440$, $D_1 = 59$, $D_2 = 36$, and $D_3 = 1024$.